-Welcome to DE Connect.
+Welcome to DE@Connect

-How do I get involved?
+How do health professionals get involved?

-- 2016 ADS-ADEA Annual Scientific Meeting – Click here to find the resources Jayne Lehmann designed or offered to share during presentations at the recent ADS ADEA Annual Scientific Meeting on the Gold Coast.
+Diabetes News Update – keeping you informed of what’s in the diabetes care and education spotlight.2016 ADS-ADEA Annual Scientific Meeting – Click here to find the resources Jayne Lehmann designed or offered to share during presentations at the 2016 ADS ADEA Annual Scientific Meeting on the Gold Coast.

-- Diabetes Business Management – currently under construction.
+Diabetes Business Management – currently under construction.